toolness/justfix-interview-ts-fun/README.md

 The `npm run watch` command also launches a web server, so to visit the web front-end, open your browser to http://localhost:8080.

-## Motivation

-This experiment uses a combination of strong typing and functional programming paradigms to separate the interview logic from any specific communication medium--SMS, Web, et cetera--and ensure a reliable user experience that can be easily tested and iterated upon.

-That said, it might also be a terrible idea.
-We'll see.

 ## Development